 - William Hope Hodgson's The Night Land.
 In the far future, the Sun has gone out and the only light is from residual vulcanism.
 The Last Redoubt of humanity is surrounded by terrible monsters waiting for its protective power source to fail.

-- Simon R Green's Nightside series takes place in a (presumably) fictional part of London where it's always night (hence the name) and everything in it definitely goes bump.
+- Simon R Green's Nightside series takes place in a (presumably) fictional part of London where it's always night (hence the name).

 Live Action TV

 - The Buffy the Vampire Slayer episode "Nightmares" has a cemetery suddenly appearing near Sunnydale High.
 It is night there, even if it is day everywhere else.

 - In Dune, the planet Giedi Prime is always shown dark.
 Presumably following the book's explanation that the planet is fouled with pollution.

 - During the Neverland story-arc in season three of Once Upon a Time, during the entire time the main characters are on the island the sun never once rises.
 It is implied that this is Peter Pan's will, as flashbacks show that the island used to have daytime.

 - In Charmed when the cosmic balance is thrown off, the main universe becomes too good, and the evil universe becomes too bad.
 One of things that is now off in the bad universe is that is now always night.